 The Too Hot for Tots program resources were developed for public educators working with young families to teach caregivers about burn injuries that often happen in the home.
-The program includes several resources and can be purchase individually or as a complete “Tool Kit”.
+The program includes several resources that can be purchase individually or as a complete “Tool Kit”.

 The program resource are complimentary for:

 – BC Fire Fighter Organizations (including volunteer Fire Fighters)

 – Non Profit Organization who train BC Educators

 – Non Profit Organizations supporting the education of BC families through volunteer activities